There’s Blue in my Cheddar!

 You might be surprised to learn that a blue streak running through cheddar and other hard cheese was once a sought-after characteristic.
 This mould, while different to the introduced mould strains of Stilton, Roquefort and so on, is nothing to be concerned about.

-Cheddar is traditionally made in 25kg wheels which are then bound in cloth allowing them to breathe.
-You can imagine as these wheels are hand-turned over their 12–18-month maturation they occasionally get knocked, developing cracks which then allow moulds to sneak in.
+The considerably large size of the wheels (25kg ) allows for the cheese to remain in good condition for months and even years.
+You can imagine as these wheels are hand-turned during maturation they occasionally get knocked, developing cracks which then allow moulds to sneak in.
 Of course, you won’t see this in their waxed, suffocated cousins.

-Browse Harper & Blohm's evolving range of Cheddars here
+Browse Harper & Blohm's ever-evolving range of Cheddars here